Arkaprava-Gupta/function-key-lock-software/README.md

 4) F7: decrease brightness
 5) F8: increase brightness

-No Reboots,
-No REGISTRY EDITS,
+No reboots, No need to enter BIOS, No need to remember complex hotkeys for fn lock No regedits,
-No COMPLEX SETUPS procedures or complex UI,
+No complex setups procedures or complex UI,
-No Turning antivirus off.
+No need to turn antivirus off.

 **Purpose:**
 It was created for my needs on a laptop on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.